zaczap/bios201/Workshop4/README.md

 findMotifsGenome.pl HSC_intersection.bed chr4.fa HSC_motifs -size given
 ```

-The output have been added to the class WWW folder and can be found at http://web.stanford.edu/class/bios201/Workshop4.
+The output have been added to the class WWW folder and can be found at http://web.stanford.edu/class/bios201/workshop4.
 Take some time to explore the output, referring to the HOMER documentation for help with the format.

-:question: What is the top known motif?
+:question: What is the the most enriched known motif in the NK peaks?
+In the HSC peaks?

 ## Finding differential peaks [optional challenge]